-Skin-Mapping is an example of how ancient wisdom still reigns, but also how enlightened we’ve become in our quest for complexion perfection aligned with good health.
+Skin-Mapping is a method of determining your internal health from the condition of your skin.
+It’s an example of how ancient wisdom still reigns, but also how enlightened we’ve become in our quest for complexion perfection aligned with good health.
 It always amazes me how our internal health is reflected on the outside if we would only heed the messages.

 Let’s focus on seven regions and zones looked at in a skin-map reading.
 In my experience, these areas have the most tell-tale signs.
 Pay careful attention and see if the main skin-mapping zones mentioned here hold relevance for you.